Super Bowl LII is upon us, and the alleged mystery bettor who never loses has chosen his team: The Philadelphia Eagles.

 — The Anomalist (@anomalistnews) February 3, 2018

 Personally, I don’t follow football much, so I have no idea which team is likely to win.
-A quick check of that fancy Google poll shows 57% favoring the Patriots, while 43% favor the Eagles at the time of writing.
+A Google poll shows 57% favoring the Patriots, while 43% favor the Eagles at the time of writing.
 If the Patriots win, they’ll tie the Pittsburgh Steelers for most Super Bowl victories.